-COVID-19 has caused a shift in nearly every industry, including the media.
+COVID-19 has caused a shift in nearly every industry, including the media and digital marketing space.

 According to a Nielsen report on the impact of COVID-19 on the media in the Philippines, four major shifts stood out:

 - A 60+% increase of TV viewing (whether on TV or online TV)

 - A surge in ‘thoughtful programming’ that convey messages of hope

 - An increase in TV viewing time among the upper & middle classes (with little to no changes in viewing time among the blue collar workers), and;